ozhantasdemir/ozhantasdemir/README.md

 ### 🧐 More About Me:
 <br/>

-- 👨‍💻 &nbsp; I’m currently working at **PTT AŞ** as a DevOps Intern
+- 👨‍💻 &nbsp; I’m currently working at **Turkish Aerospace** as a Engineering Intern
+- 🖥️ &nbsp; I am currently a member of the Microsoft Imagine Program
 - 🌱 &nbsp; I’m currently learning MLOps;
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) and Figma I made this gif👉
-- 🎵 &nbsp; I'm working on my first song in my spare time
+- 🎵 &nbsp; I'm interested in music production
 - 🎙️ &nbsp; I'm looking for a bandmate who likes 80s style synth-pop
 - 📫 &nbsp; Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ozhantasdemir/)
 - 📧 &nbsp; Contact with me via ozhantasdemir@gmail.com